 2. Teach young people how to audit, access, build, and maintain social capital connections and give them tools to do so.
 Ensure their social networks are composed of people who are successful and motivated to succeed.
 In building social capital, quantity alone does not equal quality.
 One bank vice president is more valuable than 50 shift managers of fast-food restaurants.

 3. Systematically incorporate a social capital framework into current educational and workforce development policy and programming.
 A social capital framework is an inseparable system of structures, policies, and procedures that recognize that social networks are a key determinant of labor market success and it strategically helps students build and maintain social capital with a wide range of pro-social capital assets within and outside their community.

 Society has never been more ready for change.
 We are poised on the precipice of unprecedented economic and social progress.
 Let’s make this change happen for youth through connections and watch a world of opportunities unfold that those connections will create.

-Edward DeJesus is the President of Social Capital Builders.
-Sign up for the Opportunity Newsletter and stay updated on the work of Social Capital Builders.
+Edward DeJesus is the Founder and President of Social Capital Builders.